yagosys/test/readme.md

 ```

-### use case 7 - roll uprgade for custom myfmg image
+### use case 7 - roll uprgade for container that use myfmg custom image

 > also need to use custom image to do the upgrade.